What Makes a Logo Premium?

 Should I redesign my logo if it’s not premium?

 It depends on your stage and goals.
-If your logo is limiting credibility or growth, a redesign may be worthwhile.
-If you’re still validating your business, functionality may be enough for now.
+If your logo looks wrong or doesn't align with the quality of your business, a redesign may be worthwhile.
+If you’re still validating your business, and figuring out your brand, functionality may be enough for now.

 Final Thoughts